 Arrangements for paying for and managing bills varied with the responsibility lying with either the homeowner, the main earner, pension recipient or a cross-generational shared responsibility.
 Several of those we interviewed were unwilling to talk about their finances and income with us.
 They also revealed they feel uncomfortable talking about their finances with family members across generations.
 Such discomfort with talking about money within the household may prevent people seeking help, make budgeting and paying bills tricky and stand in the way of the household accessing suitable support.

 Many weren’t aware of schemes like the Warm Home Discount, or Priority Services Register, so wouldn’t know to seek this type of support out.
 In some cases, the combined household income exceeded the threshold for affordable warmth schemes.
 If they did apply, they wouldn’t meet the requirements needed for supplemented energy efficiency improvements to their homes.
 But, it was also revealed that older members of the home may be entitled to, but haven’t claimed, a variety of age and disability-related benefits.
 These can help increase household income and allow the household to apply for other schemes such as the Energy Company Obligation and Green Homes Grant Local Authority Delivery Scheme.

 How to improve your energy advice offering to the South Asian community?

 There are clearly obstacles for the South Asian community that makes reaching out difficult.
 Advice services can do more to include this group, making sure they’re heard and understand the help available.

 - Being proactive is key.
-Going into the community to speak directly to people can go a long way in building trust and discussing different types of help available.
+Going into the community to speak directly to people builds trust and makes it easier to discuss different types of help available.
 One way to do this is to work with community hub organisations that are already familiar and trusted in the community

 - The health of older generations is a concern felt by different members of multi-generational households.
 Advisors can achieve quick wins by checking if an older person is living in the household and is eligible for the Warm Homes Discount and the Priority Services Register.